 - Stress Buster: Cortisol is regulated in our bloodstream by regular intake of Darjeeling Tea which helps combat stress.
 Also, a tiny dose of caffeine which is present in Darjeeling Tea makes us feel less fatigued and more alert.

 How to make the best cup of Darjeeling Tea?

-You can experiment before you settle for your favourite version of Darjeeling Tea, however, the most common technique involves steeping one teaspoon of tea for 3-5 minutes into water that’s at a slightly lesser temperature than boiling water.
-You can then add milk, more water, lemon, or sugar- whatever you prefer on the steeped tea or drink it the old fashioned way.
+With a lot of love and care, even if you’re brewing it for yourself!
+You can experiment before you settle for your favorite version of Darjeeling Tea, however, the most common technique involves steeping one teaspoon of tea for 3-5 minutes into water that’s at a slightly lesser temperature than boiling water.
+You can then add milk, more water, lemon, or sugar- whatever you prefer on the steeped tea or drink it the old-fashioned way.
 Add a porcelain teapot and an antique China cup and you’re all set!

 Darjeeling Tea is a result of its altitude, weather, soil conditions, and ultra-careful processing.
 Fresh, crisp leaves are picked by mainly, women workers.
 These tea leaves undergo various process of manufacturing in the tea factories as mentioned below:

 - Withering – The tea leaves first goes through the process of ‘Withering’.
 The leaves are spread on a withering trough to dry them.
 Two-third of the moisture of tea leaves are removed by letting them dry naturally or artificially with dryers.
 The drying process depends on the flush.